 Segment Preview: Lets you preview the key metrics to see whether you have a valid segment and how broad the segment is.
 Represents the breakdown of the data set you can expect to see if you apply this segment.
 Shows 3 concentric circles and a list to show the number and percentage of matches for Hits, Visits, and Visitors for a segment run against a data set.
 This chart is updated immediately after you create or make changes to your segment definition.

-Product Compatibility: Provides a list of which Adobe Analytics products (Analysis Workspace, Reports & Analytics, Ad Hoc Analysis, Data Warehouse) with which the segment you created is compatible.
+Product Compatibility: Provides a list of which Adobe Analytics products (Analysis Workspace, Reports & Analytics, Data Warehouse) with which the segment you created is compatible.
 Most segments are compatible with all products.
 However, not all operators and dimensions are compatible with all Analytics products, especially Data Warehouse.
 This chart is updated immediately after you make changes to your segment definition.

 Save or Cancel: Saves or cancels the segment.
 After clicking Save, you are taken to the Segment Manager where you can manage the segment.